Tests and treatments

 Transcatheter aortic valve implantation

 An aortic valve stenosis is one of the most common valve diseases.
 It is a narrowing of the aortic valve (valve at the heart’s exit).
 The heart is forced to work harder to pump the blood to the rest of the body through a narrowed aortic valve.

 If the patient's general condition allows, this may be treated surgically.
 If this is not possible, or if the surgical risk is too high, a percutaneous valve implantation may be proposed.
 For this procedure, a biological artificial valve is introduced through a catheter before being implanted in the area of the aortic valve.
-The catheter is usually introduced via an artery in the groin or shoulder.
+The catheter is usually inserted via an artery in the groin or shoulder.

 What is the process?What is the process?

 You will be admitted to the Cardiology Department one day before the procedure.
 The nurse will accompany you to your room, where you will be able to make yourself comfortable.
 Blood draws will be performed that day, and an IV line will be placed.
 You may take your medication as agreed with the physician.

-You will be given a gown to wear.
+You will be given a surgical gown to wear.
 An electrocardiogram will be performed and you will receive additional preparation for the procedure.

 The procedure is performed in the cardiac catheterisation room.

 You will take your place on the examination table.
 Adhesive electrodes are placed to monitor your heart rhythm.
 The anaesthetist takes care of the anaesthesia.
 You will be fully asleep during the procedure.
-You will be covered with a sterile sheet with a few cut-outs to allow for access to the veins in the groin or shoulder, according to the anticipated access point.
+You will be covered with a sterile sheet with a few cut-outs to allow for access to the blood vessels in the groin or shoulder, according to the anticipated access point.